AishKM/Frontend-E-commerce-website/README.md

 # Frontend-E-commerce-website

-Frontend e-commerce website using html and css
+Developed a responsive e-commerce website for shopping using HTML, CSS, and JavaScript.
+Designed an intuitive UI/UX, product listings, shopping cart integration, and interactive elements for seamless user engagement.